What is Shuttering Film Faced Plywood?

 Reusability

 One of the most significant benefits of shuttering film faced plywood is its reusability.
-The plywood can be used for multiple concrete pours before it needs to be replaced.
+Builders typically complete several concrete pours with the same plywood sheets before they need a replacement.
 The film surface helps to protect the plywood from wear and tear, allowing it to maintain its structural integrity even after repeated use.

 Shuttering Film Faced Plywood vs. Other Types of Plywood